 Investments will always have risks involved.
 As a general rule, the higher the risk of investment, the more potential for higher return.
 That said, not everyone is comfortable with the ups and downs that being an investor entails.
 That would mean you would be limited to safer options such as bonds.

-Invest in the Best with China Philippines United Enterprises Inc.
+Invest in the Best with China Philippines Unified Enterprises Inc.

 In the Philippines, investment companies are numerous—but there are very few that are able to help people and companies understand the economic landscape of the country better than CPU.